Sometimes it is hard to admit we were wrong when something we have worked hard to create later is not working as well as it should.

 - Encourage conversations but re-iterate you are looking for reasons for this to work, not excuses why it isn’

 This is but a simplistic overview on what to expect when change is to be made.
 Change is not easy but it need not be painful or too onerous either.
 Planning, communicating, positive affirmations and finding support are key to the success

-Coaching to Success specialise in Change-management so no matter how big or how small the next change you are looking to undergo, contact Neil on 07761 187238 or email email@example.com where you’ll be assured a warm welcome to discuss how we can help.
-You’ll get a better understanding of Neil too by watching our interview video at https://youtu.be/RvCwOL4hPco.
+Coaching to Success specialise in Change-management so no matter how big or how small the next change you are looking to undergo, contact Neil on 07761 187238 or email firstname.lastname@example.org where you’ll be assured a warm welcome to discuss how we can help.

 Having read this and got this far, why not check out Neil too by watching our YouTube video HERE.